Willyb15/Data-Science-Python/week3/day5-intro_to_functions/functions_assignment2.md

 * Change the function definition so that it **defaults** to the person being a fan.
 Try calling your function both with and without arguments now - how does this effect what gets printed out?

+For this next set of problems, we're going to give you a block of code that solves some problem (which we'll describe).
+Your goal is to write a function definition statement that uses that block of code (this is the opposite of what we did in the first two).

+3. Below, I've written a line of code that will print 'Hello, <name>', where `name` will be a parameter in the function definition.
+Write a function definition that takes in one parameter, `name`, and then uses the line of code below to print 'Hello' to that `name`.

+`print 'Hello %s' %name`

+* Did you write the function definition according to the verb/noun adage?
+Does your function have a good name that at least hints at what it does?
+* Test out your function by calling it with different values for `name` passed in.
+Does it return the expected output?
+* Now, alter your function definition such that it **by default** says hello to Sean, Cary, or Josh if no value for `name` is passed in.

+4. Now for something a tad bit more intricate.
+I've written some code below that relies on two unknowns, `n` and `potential_divisor`.
+This code returns a `True` or `False` depending on whether or not `n` is divisible by `potential_divisor`.
+Your first goal is to write a function definition that accepts these two parameters.

+`return n % divisor == 0`

+* First off, how/why does this work?
+Why does return either a `True` or `False`?
+* After building your function definition, test it out to make sure that it works correctly (remember that it should take in two parameters, `n` and `divisor`).
+* Now, alter your function definition so that **by default** the `divisor` is equal to 2 (i.e. by default it just checks if the inputted `n` is even).
+Now that you've made one of the parameters have a default, what stipulations come with that change (*Hint*: Remember order of the parameters now matters).
+* Now that we've got two parameters, try calling them *by position* and *by keyword*.
+What stipulations come with these kinds of calls (*Hint*: Remember order matters)?